How To Wash Cloth Nappies

 One of the biggest worries when thinking about making the switch from single-use nappies to reusable nappies is the washing.
-Most parents gasp at the thought of more loads each day, a lot of people imagine that I must be scrubbing my cloth nappies to get the stains out or that they need soaking in a bath for days prior to going into the machine.
-Now let me tell you this much, none of this is true.
+Most parents gasp at the thought of more laundry loads each week, a lot of people imagine that I must be scrubbing my cloth nappies to get the stains out or that they need soaking in a bath for days prior to going into the machine.
+I promise you this much, none of this is true.
 There is nothing difficult about using and washing cloth nappies, they are no different from clothes and you will not need to be tackling it every day either.
+In fact, I find using and washing my reusables a joy.

 Ok, so on to what you will need to wash cloth nappies: